-- Acquisition is initiated by the ListStart command, and will continue automatically until the specified number of counts have been recorded or the ListStop command is entered to stop acquisition. - 3.
-Data acquired is stored to the internal SD Card in FAT32 file format in a directory named LST.
+- Acquisition is initiated by the ListMode=1 command, and will continue automatically until the specified number of pulses have been recorded or the ListMode=0 command is entered to stop acquisition, whichever comes first. - 3.
+Data acquired is stored as binary data to the internal SD Card in FAT32 file format in a directory named LST.
 The data file generated is given a name related to the date and time (taken from the real-time clock) during file creation.